sitano/sitano.github.io/_posts/2019-07-30-tx-isolation-anomalies.md

 *G1a* is part of the *PL-2* isolation level or _READ COMMITTED_.

-It prevents a transaction T2 from committing if T2 has read the updates of a transaction that might later abort.
+It prevents a transaction from committing if it has read the updates of an aborted transaction.

 ![]({{ Site.url }}/public/tx_g1a_cascaded_aborts.png)

-In this example $$ T2 $$ has read an object $$ X $$ written
+In this example $$ T2 $$ has read an object $$ x $$ written
 by aborted transaction $$ T1 $$.
 Then $$ T2 $$ must be aborted.

 ### G1b: Intermediate Reads (dirty reads)